lucidrains/naturalspeech2-pytorch/README.md

 - <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

+- <a href="https://huggingface.co/">🤗 Huggingface</a> for the amazing accelerate library

 ## Citations

 ```bibtex